Assem-ElQersh/Predicting-Hazardous-Nearest-Earth-Objects-NEOs-/README.md

 ```

 ### 2. Run the Script:
-Execute the Jupyter notebook included in the repository.
+Execute the Jupyter Notebook included in the repository.
 Ensure the dataset is downloaded.

 ```python
 # Load Data